pen-pi/penpi-usb-function-manager/README.md

 ## As bash

 Each script has its own help menu.
+Please refer to each scripts help menu for usage.
+Use this a guide as extra help
 Run each script in this order, making sure to input the corresponding arguments as needed.

 1. Create device: run `functions/create.sh`